-In Section H, page 39, the applicant provides information about current and projected staffing for the proposed services.
+In Section H, page 34, the applicant provides information about current and projected staffing for the proposed services.
 The applicant does not project to change its current staffing levels upon project completion.

-Adequate costs for the health manpower and management positions proposed by the applicant are budgeted in Form A, which is found in Section R. In Section H, page 40, the applicant describes the methods it uses to recruit or fill new positions and its existing training and continuing education programs.
-In Section I, page 44, the applicant identifies the current medical director.
-In Exhibit I-5, the applicant provides a letter from the current medical director indicating his intent to continue serving as medical director for the facility.
+Adequate costs for the health manpower and management positions proposed by the applicant are budgeted in Form A, which is found in Section R. In Section H, pages 34-35, the applicant describes the methods it uses to recruit or fill new positions and its existing training and continuing education programs.
+The applicant provides supporting documentation in Exhibits H-1 and H-2.
+In Section I, page 38, the applicant identifies the current medical director.
+In Exhibit I-5, the applicant provides a letter from the current medical director expressing his support for the proposed project and indicating his intent to continue serving as medical director for the facility.